nexus-devs/NexusHub/README.md

 **API query adapter** by Tobiah for easy API access: www.npmjs.com/package/warframe-nexus-query

-## Chat Logs
+## Chat Logs (deprecated)

-You can find the **last 100 parsed requests** here: www.nexus-stats.com/logs (Average time for 100 requests is ~1 minute, so please scrape responsibly.)
+You can find the **last 100 parsed requests** here: www.nexus-stats.com/logs (Note: This data is no longer being updated.
+For the time being, you can contact us on [discord](https://discord.gg/TCxe6P4) for an alternative approach.)

 Schema for the logs:
 ```